escapin/ElectionManager/README.md

 ```

 It creates a locally runnable configuration for the
-web interface, it downloads the sElect system and creates the
+web interface, it downloads the sElect system and creates its
-development environment for it.
+development environment.
 This operation can be reverted by
 `make devclean`.

-The election manager and the nginx sessions used to handle the elections created can be started by:
+The election manager and the nginx sessions used to handle the elections
+created can be started by:

 ```
 ./run.sh